|Weight||84kg (13st 3lb)|

 A taste of senior rugby has already whetted the appetite of Callum Braley, who at the age of 17, had played in two British & Irish Cup games for his home city club Bristol against Cornish Pirates and Ayr.

-The England U20 captain is studying for a distance learning degree at Northumbria University and became a new full-time member of the Bristol Rugby Academy in September last year.
+Callum captained England U20 against France, Scotland and Ireland this year before missing the Wales game at Newcastle through injury.
+He scored a try on his return, off the bench, in the final Six Nations match against Italy at Calvisano.He is studying for a distance learning degree at Northumbria University and became a new full-time member of the Bristol Rugby Academy in September last year.
 Callum has been on a dual registration with Hartpury College, where he took A-levels in business studies, psychology and PE.

 Callum was previously educated at Silverhill Primary at Winterbourne in South Gloucestershire and at Colston’s in Bristol.
 He has represented England U16, U17 and U18, together with Bristol Schools U15 and U16 and South West U16.
 His captaincy experience spans Colston’s age group sides over a nine-year span and Bristol Schools U16.